 School openly welcomes families/carers to activity mornings, after school clubs, coffee mornings, after school information sharing meetings (on reading, online safety, out of school visits etc).
-Parents/carers evenings take place each term, in addition to Support Plan Meeting Days and Annual Reviews.
-Staff are always available to meet with parents throughout the year to discuss any concerns and appointments can be made to meet with the SENCo either directly with Ms Shepherd, or via the school office.
-Children with medical needs are supported on an individual process reb=views with families and professionals.
+Families/carers evenings take place each term, in addition to Support Plan Meeting Days and Annual Reviews.
+Staff are always available to meet with families throughout the year to discuss any concerns and appointments can be made to meet with the SENDCo either directly with Ms Shepherd, or via the school office.
+Children with medical needs are supported on an individual process and include reviews with families and professionals.
 (See website Supporting children with medical conditions policy).